 Another major success was a brochure developed by the project entitled ‘20 FAQs on the peace treaty’.
 ‘People want the information, it’s a big hit,’ says GIZ project manager Anne-Katrin Niemeier.
 The 150,000 copies in 13 languages are the most important means of communication on the peace treaty.
 Despite the difficult situation in Mali, Anne-Katrin Niemeier is confident, noting that the local response to the projects has been very positive.

 She explains that this also applies to the work of the Truth, Justice and Reconciliation Commission.
 ‘The truth must be told,’ say many Malians when asked how important it is to come to terms with the acts of violence committed during the civil war.
-GIZ has trained staff from the Commission on interviewing techniques and victim support.
+Therefore, staff from the Commission received trainings on interviewing techniques and victim support.
 To date, they have taken over 6,000 witness statements on serious human rights violations, which have been used to solve crimes such as murder, rape and theft, and negotiate and determine compensation.

 Other means are also being used to restore trust, both between feuding population groups in the north of the country and in state institutions.
 GIZ is supporting citizens’ dialogue events, in which those taking part follow a democratic process to agree on joint projects that will improve people’s living conditions and, in turn, promote social cohesion.
 For example, in the particularly crisis-prone northern province of Gao, at least one project – such as the rehabilitation of sports grounds – will be implemented by the end of 2017 in each of the 19 municipalities.
 More than 150,000 people are benefiting from the microprojects.

 Concrete improvements in living conditions help restore trust in state structures.
-In cooperation with the German armed forces, GIZ supported rehabilitation of the only hospital in the northern region.
+In cooperation with the German armed forces, the only hospital in the northern region was rehabilitated.
 This has considerably improved health care and hygiene in the hospital.
 Thanks to this project, the toilets and washrooms are now useable again, and new drainage pipes ensure that the operating rooms remain open during the rainy season.
 Around 100,000 people are benefiting from this.

 Another project is improving the drinking water supply and sanitation.
 This is being financed by the German Federal Ministry for Economic Cooperation and Development (BMZ).
 Since 2015, around 1.3 million Malians have been given access to clean drinking water.
 In addition, 20 trainers have received instruction in pump engineering, generator maintenance and specific repair services, and they are passing on their knowledge.
 In all, 1,200 people are learning how to maintain and repair the systems, which will make a lasting and stable water supply a reality.